An insight into Dickson’s meaningful journey leading to the founding of Innerstar

 During one of the CSR outings with the youths from a home, one of the children told him that he had already been to the same attraction three times.
 That was when he realised that everyone can, and should do more for these youths, something with a more positive and lasting impact.

-In 2016, Dickson reconnected with Michael Ferns Ong, a friend he has known for a few years.
-Michael shared the success of Equilibria’s E-Colors coaching concept in schools in the US.
+In 2016, Dickson reconnected with Michael Ferns, a friend he has known for a few years.
+Mike shared the success of Equilibria’s E-Colors coaching concept in schools in the US.
 Having attended the programme himself, Dickson was convinced of the potential this learning approach would have on today’s youths.